-The Effects Of Standing All Day
+The Effects of Standing All Day - Is it Bad?

 By now most of us have heard that sitting all day at work is bad for your health.
 Since unplugging from the computer isn’t always an option at work, many offices have adapted by making sit-stand desks available so that employees have the option to change their position as needed.
 Despite the positive changes taking place some offices, large portions of the workforce never get the chance to sit.
 But is standing just as bad as sitting?
 Hairstylists, nurses, cashiers, warehouse employees and so many more people not only stand all day, but they often stand on hard concrete.
 Many people in these professions have reported lower back discomfort, sore legs, and aching feet among other issues.